 The slots parlor, currently the state’s only legal gaming facility, is being fined for not complying with security staffing requirements.

 MGM Springfield’s plan for market-rate apartments may be changing.
 The 22News I-Team reveals why their original plan may be scrapped.

 3,000 jobs are up for grabs and on Thursday the gaming commission voted on MGM’s workforce development plan.

 The Connecticut Senate approved a bill that would allow a casino in East Windsor, but House lawmakers aren’t thrilled with the bill.

-The two tribes that run Mohegan Sun and Foxwoods casinos in Connecticut want to build a third casino to compete with MGM Springfield.
+The Mashantucket Pequot and Mohegan tribes want to build a casino in northern Connecticut to compete with MGM Springfield.

 Topics include MGM quarterly report, Race Horse Development Fund, MGM Workforce Development Plan and the Massachusetts Casino Career Trainin…

 MGM Springfield representatives say the casino is on track to meet their opening goal in 2018.

 A big sign is in the works to attract customers to the casino.